VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/PythonCallingDocker/Readme.md

 ## Issues
 ### Convert the configuration files to YAML
-Merge the three configuration files in a singe one using a YAML syntax.
+Merge the three configuration files in a single one using a YAML syntax.
 Extract the loading of that file (Docker3DCityDBServer::load_config_file) from the Docker3DCityDBServer class and pass the loaded dictionnary to the Docker3DCityDBServer::__init__ constructor.